GoogleCloudPlatform/cloud-pubsub-sendmail/README.md

 ### Encryption - Forced, Opportunistic, or None

 It is important to understand the various modes email encryption modes.
 With *forced encryption* (also called *implicit*), the entire session with the mail server is encrypted from start to end.
 Nothing is in plaintext.
 With *opportunistic encryption* (also called *explicit*) the session begins in plaintext but is subsequently elevated to encrypted by sending a STARTTLS command.
 Said differently, if encryption is *allowed* (but not *required*) by the server it is *opportunistic*.
 If it is required by the server it is *forced*.
 When no encryption is supported, the entire session is in plaintext (highly unlikely).

+## Costs

+You are responsible for the costs associated with this implementation.
+The costs include but are not limited to the following:

+1. the Cloud Function
+2. the VPC Access Connector
+3. Cloud NAT (if you need a static IP)
+4. Data egress charges

 ## Installation